EighteenZi/rocksdb_wiki/Transactions.md

 	s = txn->Commit()
 	// Since RollbackToSavePoint() was called, this transaction will only write key A and not write key B.

+## Under the hood

+A high-level, succinct overview of how transactions work under the hood.

+### Read Snapshot

+Each update in RocksDB is done by inserting an entry tagged with a monotonically increasing sequence number.
+Assigning a seq to read_options.snapshot will be used by (transactional or non-transactional) db to read only values with seq smaller than that, i.e., read snapshots → DBImpl::GetImpl

+That aside, transactions can call TransactionBaseImpl::SetSnapshot which will invoke DBImpl::GetSnapshot.
+It achieves two goals:

+1. Return the current seq: transactions will use the seq (instead of the seq of its written value) to check for write-write conflicts → TransactionImpl::TryLock → TransactionImpl::ValidateSnapshot → TransactionUtil::CheckKeyForConflicts
+2. Makes sure that values with smaller seq will not be erased by compaction jobs, etc. ([snapshots_.GetAll](https://github.com/facebook/rocksdb/search?utf8=%E2%9C%93&q=snapshots_.GetAll)).
+Such marked snapshots must be released by the callee (DBImpl::ReleaseSnapshot)

+### Read-Write conflict detection

+Read-Write conflicts can be prevented by escalating them to write-write conflict: doing reads via GetForUpdate (instead of Get).

+### Write-Write conflict detection: pessimistic approach

+Write-write conflicts are detected at the write time using a lock table.

+Non-transactional updates (put, merge, delete) are internally run under a transaction.
+So every update is through transactions → TransactionDBImpl::Put

+Every update acquires a lock beforehand →  TransactionImpl::TryLock TransactionLockMgr::TryLock has only 16 locks per column family → size_t num_stripes = 16

+Commit simply writes the write batch to WAL as well as to Memtable by calling DBImpl::Write → TransactionImpl::Commit

+To support distributed transactions, the clients can call Prepare after performing the writes.
+It writes the value to WAL but not to the MemTable, which allows recovery in the case of machine crash → TransactionImpl::Prepare
+If Prepare is invoked, Commit writes a commit marker to the WAL and writes values to MemTable.
+This is done by calling MarkWalTerminationPoint() before adding value to the write batch.

+### Write-Write conflict detection: optimistic approach

+Write-write conflicts are detected using seq of the latest values at the commit time.

+Each update adds the key to an in-memory vector →  TransactionDBImpl::Put and OptimisticTransactionImpl::TryLock

+Commit links OptimisticTransactionImpl::CheckTransactionForConflicts as a callback to the write batch → OptimisticTransactionImpl::Commit which will be invoked in DBImpl::WriteImpl via write->CheckCallback

+The conflict detection logic is implemented at TransactionUtil::CheckKeysForConflicts

+* only checks for conflicts against keys present in memory and fails otherwise.
+* conflict detection is done by checking the latest seq of each key (DBImpl::GetLatestSequenceForKey) against the seq used for writing it.